The best story-based adventure board games

 Players: 2-4

 To kick off your adventures, you’re provided with a dense brief that details exactly who you are, what locations you’ll need to breach, and how you’ll need to overcome the mounting enemy threat.
 While gameplay itself utilises the same mechanics as Pandemic, this version of the game is aided by a sleek story that lends each round a sense of urgency and excitement.
-As you meet new spy contacts and work your way through each story-based chapter, your character and the world around them will shift in new ways, with stickers helping to keep track of progress and transform the board in real time.
+As you meet new spy contacts and work your way through each game chapter, your character and the world around them will shift in new ways, with stickers helping to keep track of progress and transform the board in real time.

 Adventure Games: The Volcanic Island